DayS/uitableview4android/README.md

 UITableView4Android is an Android library providing a customized ListView with the look & field and behavior of UITableView on iOS.

+**Note: This is not a recommended Android UI pattern!
+This repo is only here in case your client insist to do this.**

 # Motivation

 Some companies are asking for mobile applications that must have the same appearance both on Android and iOS.
 And of course, iOS is almost always the version to fit...